RafatKhandaker/Software-Engineering-EagleEye/README.md

 <-- Process is long and tedious.

 -Punch cards were introduced to store source code, in order to run onto the main computer.
-The process of creating punch-cards and managing them were a tedious process.
+The process of creating punch-cards & management was tedious.

 -A terminal was introduced to execute code onto a computer in simple text format.